 Watch our self help tutorial

 This video is part of a playlist.
-Click the icon next to the video title (top-left) for the full list.
+Click the icon at the top-right of the video for the full list.

-Take a look at our list of teaching locations that provide video conference and tele-teaching facilities.
+Take a look at our list of teaching spaces that provide video conference and tele-teaching facilities.
 Allocate+ also allows you to see which rooms provide these facilities.

 - In the "main" lecture theatre, on the Control Panel, touch "Call Audio/PC"